Injuries from Improper Vehicle Exit are a Big Problem

 Perform Vehicle Egress

-The student conducts improper 2 points of contact egress, and also proper 3 points of contact egress, while the instructor guides them through training.
+The student conducts improper 2 points of control egress, and also proper 3 points of control egress, while the instructor guides them through training.
 The Egress Training System records the ground impact forces.

 Impact Forces Displayed